OWASP/API-Security/2019/en/src/0xa4-lack-of-resources-and-rate-limiting.md

   timeframe.
 * Notify the client when the limit is exceeded by providing the limit number and the time at which the limit will be reset.
-* Add proper validation for query string parameters and request body on the server side.
+* Add proper server side validation for query string and request body parameters, specifically the one that control the number of records to be returned in the response.

 ## References